uiuc-kang-lab/tailwiz/README.md

 import tailwiz
 import pandas as pd

-# Create a pandas DataFrame of pre-labeled text.
+# Create a pandas DataFrame of labeled text.
 Notice the 'label'
 # column contains 'mean' or 'nice' as labels for each text.
-prelabeled_text = pd.DataFrame(
+labeled_examples = pd.DataFrame(
     [
         ['You make me vomit', 'mean'],
         ['Love you lots', 'nice'],